Broken Embraces: Plot

 Furious, Martel confronts Lena, and when she threatens to leave him, he pushes her down the stairs.
 But when she survives the fall, he relents and nurses her back to health.
-The filming completed, Lena and Blanco escape Martel's hold and go on holiday to Lanzarote.
+Lena makes a bargain with Martel agreeing to stay with him provided he allows Mateo to finish shooting the film and decide the final edit.
+Reluctantly Mateo accepts this arrangement and finishes the shooting, but as soon as this is completed he escapes with Lena to Lanzarote using the name 'Harry Caine' to avoid detection.

 Lena takes a job as a hotel receptionist to pass the time.
 When she and Blanco read in El País that Chicas y maletas has received terrible reviews from critics, likely the end of Blanco's directing career, they decide to start over again together far from Madrid.
 Fate intervenes when Blanco is seriously injured and Lena is killed in a car accident, which is immortalized by Ernesto Jr., who has been trailing them with his camcorder.
 Mateo loses his sight permanently.
 Judit, his long-time production assistant, and an 8-year-old Diego arrive to help Blanco pick up the pieces and return to Madrid, where he eventually writes screenplays in braille under the pseudonym Harry Caine, represented by his agent, Judit.

 The story picks up where it began in 2008: Harry shares his birthday in a bar with Judit and Diego.
 Judit becomes drunk on gin and, stricken with guilt, confesses to Harry that she sold out to Martel in 1994 because of her fury at Harry for abandoning the film to run away with Lena; she also tells him of her involvement in providing Martel the phone number of the hotel in Lanzarote where Lena and Mateo were hiding.
 She confirms that Martel sabotaged the release of Chicas y maletas by using the worst take from each scene in order to destroy Mateo's reputation.
 The next morning, she reveals to Diego that Harry is actually his father, a fact both men were unaware of.
 Having exorcised some of his demons, Harry decides to return to his life as Mateo Blanco.
 Though believed lost, the original reels of Chicas y maletas and Ernesto Jr.'s camcorder footage are recovered: Judit had ignored Martel's order to destroy them and instead had hidden them away.
 Mateo and Diego re-edit the film for its long-delayed release as the director envisioned it.